spectrocloud/librarium/content/docs/04-clusters/03-edge/02-edge-configuration.md

 ![The boot order sequence, listing 9 steps that flow in a sequential order ](/clusters_edge_cloud-init_boot-order-squence.png)

-The Edge installation process accepts two types of configurations that you can use to customize the installation.
-Edge Installer Configuration, and Edge OS Configuration.
+The Edge installation process accepts two types of configurations that you can use to customize the installation: Edge Installer Configuration and Edge OS Configuration.